easelinc/tourist/README.md

 ### Options

+* `keyboard` an object specifying the configuration for keyboard controls.
+Either a single or an array of keycodes is valid
 * `steps` a collection of step objects
 * `stepOptions` an object of options to be passed to each function called on a step object, notably the `setup()` and `teardown()` functions
 * `tipClass` the class from the `Tourist.Tip` namespace to use.
 Defaults to `Bootstrap`, you can use `QTip` if you have QTip2 installed